 There's nothing quite like taking a road trip in an RV.
-Whether you're headed to somewhere nearby or somewhere farther away this summer, Charles Meyer Insurance wants you to get the most out of your travels.
+Whether you're headed to somewhere nearby or somewhere farther away this summer, Charles Meyer Insurance Agency wants you to get the most out of your travels.

 General travel tips

 - Have a plan.
 (And maps, or a GPS.)
 One of the reasons you're traveling in an RV, no doubt, is for the adventure.
 But while the freedom to go wherever you want in Missouri can be exciting, getting lost isn't (at least for most people).
 You'll cut down on frustration if you know where you're headed.

 - Pack the right things.
 We've all forgotten to pack something while going on vacation.
 And buying new items at your destination can add up.
 So make a packing list, and remember that it's not all about clothes and toiletries.
 Don't forget your favorite road music, or DVDs to watch at night.
 And if you've got kids with you, be sure to pack games and other things to entertain them.